Guseyn/cutie-assert/README.md

 } = require('@guseyn/cutie-assert');
 ```

-For more information about parameters in the async objects visit [docs of Node](https://nodejs.org/en/docs/) for assert module.
+For more information about parameters in the async objects visit [docs of Node](https://nodejs.org/en/docs/) for <b>assert</b> module.

 | Async Object  | Async/sync call | Parameters | Representation result |
 | ------------- | ----------------| ---------- | --------------------- |